pelias/pbf2json/README.md

 If you are doing a release and would like to compile for all supported architectures:

-*note* if ithis is your first time doing this please read the notes in './compile.sh' to set it all up on your machine.
+**note** if this is your first time doing this please read the notes in './compile.sh' to set it all up on your machine.

 ```bash
 bash compile.sh;